 Established in 2005, by HRH Crown Prince Haakon of Norway, Operation HOPE Founder, Chairman and CEO John Hope Bryant and Professor Pekka Himanen, GD is linked to the 2020 process of the World Economic Forum, in which leaders from politics, business, academia, and civil society join efforts to improve the state of the world.
 GD is an independent, non-political organization focused on empowering individuals with the concept that every human being has the universal right to lead a dignified life.

-The Sixth Annual Global Dignity Day is scheduled for Wednesday, October 16th, 2013, and will be celebrated in over 50 countries around the world.
+The 11th Annual Global Dignity Day is scheduled for Wednesday, October 18th, 2017, and will be celebrated in over 60 countries around the world.
 This year we build upon the great success of last year’s event during which hundreds of thousands of youth participated across 50 countries.

-Our partners from last year include TakingITGlobal, Right To Play and The Heroa Project: dedicated to working with youth to realize the hero that lies in everyone.
+Our partners from last year include the Samuel Centre for Social Connectedness, the Canadian Commission for UNESCO, TakingITGlobal, Explore150 and Right To Play: dedicated to working with youth to realize the hero that lies in everyone.
 Overall, it is our hope that by acknowledging existing inequalities, students will see that they have the ability to impact and enrich the lives of others through their own actions and choices, thereby promoting awareness and a social consciousness during a key time in their development.

 The mission of Global Dignity is to implement the universal right of every human being to lead a dignified life.
 We all have the ability to increase the dignity of others and thus we increase our own dignity.